-In addition to GPP and GMP, there is another set of regulations called Good Agricultural and Collection Practices (GACP), that Europe applies to herbal medicinal products like cannabis.
+In addition to GPP and GMP, there is another set of regulations called Good Agricultural and Collection Practices (GACP), that the WHO applies to herbal medicinal products like cannabis.
 In the US, a version of GACP is Good Agricultural Practices (GAP) which serves the same purpose to ensure that plants used for medicine are grown and harvested in a way that harvested crops can be traced back to the seeds or mother plants used to grow or clone plants.

 Core Components of a Quality System

 Regardless of which regulatory guidance a product falls under, they all have some common traits like using validated Standard Operating Procedures (SOPs), having a sanitation program, monitoring personnel, and ensuring the facility is designed to reduce risks and maintained in good order.
 Generally, these are referred to as guidance documents, and are a critical aspect of certification or GMP inspection.
 In order to organize these programs and documents, a quality manual is generally employed to define the scope of those programs and practices.